Calke

 Calke is a small village and civil parish in the South Derbyshire district of Derbyshire, England.
 It includes the historic house Calke Abbey, a National Trust property, although the main entrance to its grounds is from the neighbouring village of Ticknall, where the population of Calke is included.
+The settlement name Calke means "calc" (Anglian) Chalk, lime, limestone.
+Results from the 2011 census shows Calke to contain around 10 households with a population of about 24.